An improved numerical method for hyperbolic Lagrangian Coherent Structures using Differential Algebra: Introduction

-However, there are several computational complexities associated with computing LCS using this global, objective approach \citep{Farazmand2012ComputingTheory}, such as the need to account for degenerate points and oriental discontinuities in the eigenvector field of $\cgst$.
+However, there are several computational complexities associated with computing LCS using this approach \cite{Haller2015LagrangianStructures}, such as the need to account for degenerate points and orientational discontinuities in the eigenvector field of $\cgst$.
 More importantly, the eigenvectors of $\cgst$ must be computed precisely, yet are very sensitive to numerical errors.
-These errors are particularly troublesome near regions of intense attraction or repulsion, since large errors in $\cgst$ can quickly accumulate, yet these are also the exact regions where one would expect a LCS.
-The approximation of the derivatives of a flow using finite differencing is often used \citep{Farazmand2014ShearlessMaps, Haller2015LagrangianStructures, Short2015StretchingProblems, Qingyu2020LagrangianProblem}, but this method is particularly sensitive to the grid-size chosen, which must be carefully selected to account for flow behaviour over different spatial scales, and is generally difficult to determine \textit{a priori}.
-Other such methods for approximating derivatives exist, such as the use of variational equations, where one manually derives and implements a set of adjoint differential equations that are propagated along with a reference trajectory\citep{Koon2008DynamicalDesign}.
-While this approach yields derivatives as accurate as the propagation along the reference trajectory, it requires the derivation, implementation and integration of $n^2$ additional equations for the first derivatives of an $n$ dimensional flow, and another $n^2(n+1)/2$ equations for the second flow derivatives.
+These errors are particularly troublesome near regions of intense attraction or repulsion, since large errors in $\cgst$ can quickly accumulate, yet these are also the exact regions where one would expect a hyperbolic LCS.
+The approximation of the derivatives of a flow using finite differencing is often used \cite{Farazmand2014ShearlessMaps, Haller2015LagrangianStructures, Short2015StretchingProblems, Qingyu2020LagrangianProblem}, but this method is particularly sensitive to the grid size chosen, which must be carefully selected to account for flow behaviour over different spatial scales, which is generally difficult to determine \textit{a priori} and often selected through trial-and-error.
+Other such methods for approximating derivatives exist, such as the use of variational equations, where one manually derives and implements a set of adjoint differential equations that are propagated along with a reference trajectory \cite{Koon2008DynamicalDesign}.
+While this approach yields derivatives as accurate as the propagation along the reference trajectory, it requires the derivation, implementation and integration of $n^2$ additional equations for the first derivatives of a $n$ dimensional flow, and another $n^2(n+1)/2$ equations for the second flow derivatives.
+An alternative Eulerian approach for approximating $\cgst$ without the need for divided differences was presented in \cite{LEUNG20113500} by the solution of a set of partial differential equations (PDEs).
+However, this does not extend to the computation of the derivatives of the eigenvectors of $\cgst$ and in some cases the Eulerian approach via the solution of PDEs may be more computationally expensive than the equivalent Lagrangian approach.